0xAX/linux-insides/Booting/linux-bootstrap-3.md

 gdt.ptr = (u32)&boot_gdt + (ds() << 4);
 ```

-Here we just get address of `boot_gdt` and add it to address of data segment shifted on 4 (remember we're in the real mode now).
+Here we just get address of `boot_gdt` and add it to address of data segment left-shifted by 4 bits (remember we're in the real mode now).

-In the last we execute `lgdtl` instruction to load GDT into GDTR register:
+Lastly we execute `lgdtl` instruction to load GDT into GDTR register:

 ```c
 asm volatile("lgdtl %0" : : "m" (gdt));